Certified Trauma Support Specialist Live Webinar

 8:30am – 4:30pm

 This 12 hour training is designed to enhance non-clinical care professional’s knowledge and skills to support the healing process for those they care for who struggle because of a history of trauma and adversity.
 Learn the essential information and skills to help trauma survivors recover fully from the events of their past.
-Those that care will increase their ability to use the active ingredients that are vital and fundamental to effective recovery and resilience of a trauma history.
-The program objectives upon which this training will focus are:
+Those that care will increase their ability to use the three active ingredients that are vital and fundamental to effective recovery and resilience of a trauma history.
+The three primary ingredients that help survivors heal and upon which this training will focus are:

 Who should attend: